prettyyellowdog/gulp-awspublish-headers/README.md

 });
 ```

-Files may match multiple paths in which case the headers will be merged with the later defined headers taking prescedence.
+Files may match multiple paths in which case the headers will be merged with the later defined headers taking precedence.

 ## Installation